adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 9. **Can we order parts ourselves and get reimbursed?**
 10. **Where are the lockers?**
 11. The approprate place to add capacitors? (e.g buck converter input, output, etc.)
+12. Can we actually get 3A current to the each of the heater cartridges?

 ## 2/17/2025 - Handwritten notes